-A. Community Finances and Reporting.
-As a dispersed Christian community, the

-CSL is accountable not only under the canons of TEC but is also accountable to various governmental regulations and authorities in the United States (see Appendix 4).
+- A. Community Finances and Reporting.
+As a religious organization, the CSL is accountable not only under the canons of TEC but is also accountable to various governmental regulations and authorities in the United States (see Appendix 5).
 These include the necessity for our community to be incorporated as a nonprofit entity and to be appropriately recognized by the Internal Revenue Service.
-It is the responsibility of the CSL leadership, especially the superior and the treasurer and finance committee to ensure sufficient monies are available to cover operational expenses, liquid assets the community owns, and to timely report to the applicable authorities, as required.
-In the event of dissolution of the CSL, the assets and property not personally held are to be administered by the Council, as described in the Articles of Incorporation of The Companions of St Luke, on file at the Secretary of State's office in Chicago, Illinois.

-1. Personal Pledges and Legacies.
-All CSL members financially and/or with their gifts of time and talent.

-2. Membership Benefits.
-Benefits of membership include: spiritual support through formation programs and guidance; availability of semi-annual convocations, with community-provided lodging and some assistance with travel; access to an array of communication tools and services (see Customary Section X); and opportunities to develop nurturing relationships with fellow Benedictines and spiritual seekers.

-B. Member Contributions.
+It is the responsibility of the CSL leadership, especially the superior and the treasurer and finance committee to ensure sufficient monies are available to cover operational expenses and liquid assets the community owns and to timely report to the applicable authorities, as required.
+In the event of dissolution of the CSL, the assets and property not personally held are to be administered by the Council, as described in the Articles of Incorporation of The Companions of St. Luke, on file at the Secretary of State's office in Chicago, IL - 1.
+Personal Pledges and Legacies.
+All CSL members contribute to the community financially and/or with gifts of their time and talents. - 2.
+Membership Benefits.
+Benefits of membership include: spiritual support through formation programs and guidance; availability of semi-annual convocations, with community-provided lodging and some assistance with travel (see Appendix 6 for expense-related financial support for the superior and members); access to an array of communication tools and services (see Customary Section X); and opportunities to develop nurturing relationships with fellow Benedictines and spiritual seekers. - B. Member Contributions.
 Members contribute to the community and to their own development in ways that reflect their talents and circumstances.
-Some minimal expectations include: daily prayers and study; serving as faithful representatives of the CSL within their local parishes and the larger world, actively participating in CSL convocations and available work groups; and contributing financial resources in the form of delivering on their pledges and promised legacies.
+Some minimal expectations include daily prayers and study; serving as faithful representatives of the CSL within their local churches and the larger world; actively participating in CSL convocations and available work groups; and contributing financial resources in the form of delivering on their pledges and promised legacies.

-1. Pledges.
-Annual member pledges are not considered as membership dues, but as thank-offerings for God's generosity in bringing us together as part of the CSL community.
-All members are expected to offer a pledge of financial or other support to the community based on their personal and family financial situations.
-Guidelines for pledging are available from the superior.
+- 1. Pledges.
+Annual member pledges are not considered as membership dues, but as thank offerings for God's generosity in bringing us together as part of the CSL community.
+All members are expected to offer a pledge of financial support to the community based on their personal and family financial situations.
+Guidelines for pledged amounts are available from the superior.
 Each member is to submit a pledge card to the treasurer yearly indicating the level of planned giving.
 These pledges are essential for budgeting and payment of expenses.
-Note that members are obliged to meet their own individual financial responsibilities, including payment of taxes and personal insurance premiums.
+Note that members are obliged to meet their own individual financial responsibilities, including payment of taxes and personal insurance premiums. - 2.
+Legacies.

-2. Legacies.
 By the time of life profession or making a full commitment as an oblate, it is hoped that members will be thoroughly inculcated with a spirit of simplicity and generosity that can and will discern those things essential for a lifestyle that lends itself to hospitality to all and care for the environment we share with all of God's creation.
 This is consistent with traditional expectations of Benedictines and with the implicit renouncing of all possessions and behavior that prevent full knowledge of God.
 Upon reflection, members are encouraged to express their intent (by providing a signed copy to the superior) to leave any legacies, stipends, trusts, endowments, or other gifts to their CSL spiritual home and community.
 The superior and the CSL Council shall seek competent advice for how best to invest and protect such gifts that, however defined, shall be considered as free-will gifts.